Arrest Warrant "Probably Should Have Been Issued" For Texas Church Mass Shooter Beforehand, Sheriff Says

-Texas investigators did not follow up on a sexual assault report that was made against Devin P. Kelley, the gunman who a few years later would open fire into a small church and kill 26 people, according to records obtained by BuzzFeed News.
+Texas investigators did not follow up on a sexual assault report that was made against Devin P. Kelley, the shooter who a few years later would open fire into a small church and kill 26 people, according to records obtained by BuzzFeed News.

-Kelley forced himself atop of the woman, held her down and choked her when she refused to perform oral sex, then slapped her when she tried bite him in an effort to get him to stop, according to the records.
+Kelley forcibly held a woman down and choked her when she refused to perform oral sex, then slapped her when she tried bite him in an effort to get him to stop, according to the records.

-Authorities said they tried to contact Kelley four months after the report was made, but "the investigation stalled" after the detective was unable to get a hold of him.
+Authorities told BuzzFeed News they tried to contact Kelley four months after the report was made, but "the investigation stalled" after the detective was unable to get a hold of him.

 Four years later on Nov.
 5, 2017, and after a series of violent red flags, Kelley would open fire at First Baptist Church in Sutherland Springs, which was frequented by his mother-in-law.
 He was found dead with a self-inflicted gunshot wound.